 In Northern Ireland pharmacists work at policy, strategic and service levels to support improved patient health across all areas of public health.

-The Pharmacy and Medicines Policy Group at the Department provides pharmaceutical advice to minister, administrative and professional colleagues on all public health policy issues where there is a pharmaceutical dimension including:
+The Medicines Policy Branch at the Department provides pharmaceutical advice to minister, administrative and professional colleagues on all public health policy issues where there is a pharmaceutical dimension including:

 - childhood vaccinations

 - pandemic flu

 - emergency planning

 - tobacco control

 Pharmacists work with the Public Health Agency on all areas of public health with a pharmaceutical dimension and are involved in commissioning and managing the delivery of public health services.

 The Regional Pharmaceutical Procurement Service is responsible for the procurement processes which supports delivery of: